leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Aggregation:** The final heuristic score will be a weighted sum of the counts of these features.
 The weights will be empirically tuned against a curated set of multi-hop questions.
-- **Implementation note:** The heuristic uses shared token normalisation and a pair of weighted tables for tokens and phrases.
+- **Implementation note:** The heuristic uses shared token normalization and a pair of weighted tables for tokens and phrases.
 Word-boundary matching (implemented via the `regex` crate) prevents partial hits.
 Empty patterns return zero matches to avoid runaway counts, mirroring the public API.
 For